Hallucinated Neural Radiance Fields in the Wild: Method

 \subsection{View-consistent Hallucination}

 To achieve the hallucination of a 3D scene according to a new shot from the input with varying appearances, the core problems are how to disentangle the scene geometry from appearances and how to transfer the new appearance to the reconstructed scene.
-NeRF-W~\cite{martin2021nerf} try to use an optimized appearance embedding to explain the image-dependent appearances in the input.
-However, this embedding needs to be optimized during training, making it impossible to hallucinate the scene from a new shot beyond the training samples.
+NeRF-W~\cite{martin2021nerf} tries to use an optimized appearance embedding to explain the image-dependent appearances in the input.
+However, this embedding needs to be optimized during training, making it need to optimize the embeddings for hallucinating the scene from a new shot beyond the training samples and can not hallucinate an appearance from other datasets.

 Therefore, we propose to learn the disentangled appearance representations using a convolutional neural network based encoder $E_{\phi}$, of which parameters $\phi$ account for the varying lighting and photometric postprocessing in the input. $E_{\phi}$ encodes each image $\mathcal{I}_{i}$ into an appearance latent vector $\ell_{i}^{a}$.
-The radiance $\mathbf{c}$ in Eq.~\ref{eq1} is extended to an appearance-dependent radiance $\mathbf{c}^{\ell_{i}^{a}}$, which introduces a dependency on appearance latent vector $\ell_{i}^{a}$ to the emitted color:
+The radiance $\mathbf{c}$ in Eq.~\ref{eq1} is extended to an appearance-dependent radiance $\mathbf{c}^{\ell_{i}^{a}}$, which introduces a dependency on appearance latent vector $\ell_{i}^{a}$ to emitted color:

 The parameters $\phi$ of appearance encoder $E_{\phi}$ are learned alongside parameters $\theta$ of radiance field $F_{\theta}$.
-This encoded appearance vector enables our method to have the flexibility to use the appearance of images beyond the training set.
+This appearance encoder enables our method to have the flexibility to use the appearance of images beyond the training set.

 However, the problem that disentangles the appearance from viewing direction with unpaired images is inherently ill-posed and requires additional constraints.
 Inspired by recent works \cite{zhu2017multimodal, huang2018multimodal, lee2018diverse} that exploit latent regression loss to encourage invertible mapping between image space and latent space, we propose a view-consistent loss $\mathcal{L}_{\mathrm{v}}$ to achieve the disentanglement of appearance and view by taking an appearance vector $\ell_{i}^{(a)}$ from the the appearance encoder $\operatorname{E}_{\phi}$ and attempt to reconstruct it in different views, which is formulated as: